If you are in a hurry and want to find out which is the Best Coffee Grinder for French Press, I recommend the Fellow Ode.

 - Capacity: even the smallest French Press can brew a couple of coffee cups.
 Your grinder should have enough space to get in enough beans for that.

-Electric vs. Manual
+Electric grinders vs. Manual grinders

 Deciding if you prefer a manual grinder or an electric one isn’t difficult if you consider how important the following four variables are for you:

 - Speed: any of the electric grinders we chose in our list can grind a decent amount of coffee in seconds.
 In the past, most home hand grinders were very slow because of ceramic burrs.
 You needed around 3 to 5 minutes to obtain enough coffee to brew a single cup.
 Currently, all grinders in our list grind around 1 g per second, with the sole exception of the Hario Coffee Mill Slim, which has ceramic burrs, and it’s the slowest among them.